 On tables and foreign tables, triggers can be defined to execute either before or after any INSERT, UPDATE, or DELETE operation, either once per modified row, or once per SQL statement.
-If an INSERT contains an ON CONFLICT DO UPDATE clause, it is possible that the effects of a BEFORE insert trigger and a BEFORE update trigger can both be applied together, if a reference to an EXCLUDED column appears.
 UPDATE triggers can moreover be set to fire only if certain columns are mentioned in the SET clause of the UPDATE statement.
 Triggers can also fire for TRUNCATE statements.
 If a trigger event occurs, the trigger's function is called at the appropriate time to handle the event.
 Foreign tables do not support the TRUNCATE statement at all.

 On views, triggers can be defined to execute instead of INSERT, UPDATE, or DELETE operations.
 Such INSTEAD OF triggers are fired once for each row that needs to be modified in the view.
 It is the responsibility of the trigger's function to perform the necessary modifications to the view's underlying base table(s) and, where appropriate, return the modified row as it will appear in the view.
 Triggers on views can also be defined to execute once per SQL statement, before or after INSERT, UPDATE, or DELETE operations.
 However, such triggers are fired only if there is also an INSTEAD OF trigger on the view.
 Otherwise, any statement targeting the view must be rewritten into a statement affecting its underlying base table(s), and then the triggers that will be fired are the ones attached to the base table(s).